tpaschalis/tpaschalis.github.io/_posts/2020-09-13-golang-linkname-adventures.markdown

 Linknames are briefly mentioned in the [compile command](https://golang.org/cmd/compile/) docs.
 One of their uses in the Go tree is to enable refactoring and allow flexibility while maintaining the compatibility promise.

-In contrast to other directives (eg. `//go:norace`) that affect the code blocks immediately under them, they can appear anywhere in a file, and follow the format `//go:linkname localname [importpath.name]`
+In contrast to other directives (eg. `//go:norace`) that affect the code blocks immediately under them, they can appear anywhere in a file, using the `//go:linkname localname [importpath.name]` format.

 This linkname directive tells the compiler to 'rename' or 'link' the variable or function `localname` to `importpath.name`; in other words, whenever the code calls `importpath.name` it will reach out to `localname` instead.